Retro-Diels–Alder reaction: All-carbon dienophiles

+A vinyl or aryl dienophile substituent "appears to lower the barrier to retro-Diels-Alder reaction".

 If isolation or reaction of an elusive diene or dienophile is the goal, one of two strategies may be used.
 Flash vacuum pyrolysis of Diels–Alder adducts synthesized by independent means can provide extremely reactive, short-lived dienophiles (which can then be captured by a unique diene).
 Alternatively, the rDA reaction may be carried out in the presence of a scavenger.
 The scavenger reacts with either the diene or (more typically) the dienophile to drive the equilibrium of the retro-DA process toward products.
 Highly reactive cyanoacrylates may be isolated from Diels–Alder adducts (synthesized independently) with the use of a scavenger.